pinedrop/transcripts_ui/README.md

-Your module is responsible for providing markup including an HTML 5 audio or video tag contained within an element that has the
+Your module is responsible for providing markup including an HTML 5 audio or video tag contained within an element that has the following data attributes, where TRID is a transcript id shared by other UI components.
+Without making this linkage, your transcript will not be synced with the media.
-attribute:

 * data-transcripts-id=TRID
 * data-transcripts-role=video

-where TRID is a transcript id shared by other UI components.
-Without making this linkage, transcripts will not be synced with your media.

 Your module is also responsible for retrieving transcripts for the UI; this is done by implementing hook_transcripts_ui_transcript().

 Your module is then free to position and style the rendered components.

+## Transcript Internal Search

+Implementations of hook_transcripts_ui_transcript() may return highlights in addition to the full transcript, if a term search has occurred.
+A search box appears within the "hit-panel" component.
+Clicking on the search button sends an AJAX request to the hook implementation, which refreshes the hit-panel with new results.

+If your implementation doesn't support transcript-internal search, then do not include the hit-panel in your rendered output.

 ## Related Modules